hp77-creator/hp77-creator.github.io/src/content/blogs/gsoc25.md

 - Parse FRM files for some plugin functions like JSON (exception: INET and complex geometric functions are not yet supported)
 - Provides a `--debug` option to stack trace in case of failures
 - uses C++20 features

+Features that can be supported in coming version of the tool
+- Parse FRM files with Virtual columns
+- Parse FRM files with Plugin functions of INET6 & JSON and other such plugins

 PR [Link](https://github.com/MariaDB/server/pull/4094)